Get location updates in the most power-efficient way, but less frequently than with other services.

 - Core Location

 The visits service is the most power-efficient way of gathering location data.
 With this service, the system delivers location updates only when the user’s movements are noteworthy.
 Each update includes both the location and the amount of time spent at that location.
-This service is not intended for navigation or other real-time activities, but you can use to identify patterns in the user’s behavior and apply that knowledge to other parts of your app.
+This service isn’t intended for navigation or other real-time activities, but you can use to identify patterns in the user’s behavior and apply that knowledge to other parts of your app.
 For example, a music app might prepare a gym playlist if a user arrives at the gym at their normal workout time.

 To start the visits location service, call the

 start method of your location manager.
 With this service, the location manager ignores the values in its

 desired properties, so you don’t need to configure them.
 The location manager delivers updates to the